 It is highly recommended to build your results sets well before your race.
-Although you can edit most aspects of your results during your event not having your result sets built ahead of time will add un-needed stress on race day as well as limit your ability to provide live results.
+Although you can edit most aspects of your results during your event, not having your result sets built ahead of time will add un-needed stress on race day and limit your ability to provide live results.

 Creating a Results Set

-One thing to be aware of when creating result groups is that racers from different course groups can never be combined into the same result group, as it wouldn’t make sense for people who completed one course to be ranked against people who completed a totally different course.
+One thing to be aware of when creating result groups is that racers from different course groups should NEVER be combined into the same result group, as it wouldn’t make sense for people who completed one course to be ranked against people who completed a totally different course.